serjdrn/next-intl-analyzer/README.md

 ```

 The report includes:
-- 📊 **Summary statistics** with counts of total, used, unused, and undeclared translations
+- 📊 **Summary statistics** with counts of total, used, unused, undeclared translations, and hardcoded strings
 - 🌍 **Per-locale analysis** showing results for each language
 - ❌ **Unused translations** with file locations
 - ⚠️ **Undeclared translations** with file locations and line numbers
+- 🔤 **Hardcoded strings** with file locations and line numbers
 - 💡 **Recommendations** for maintaining clean translation files

 See [sample-report.md](sample-report.md) for an example of the generated report format.